Dzivenu/Steemit-Feed-for-WordPress/README.md

-# OFFICIAL Steemit-Feed-for-WordPress - v.1.1.1
+# Steemit Feed for WordPress

 Display a feed of Steemit posts from any Steem author.